Physics is the study of the fundamental forces of the Universe, understanding the nature of waves and particles, and the structure of matter.

 This course will give you a grounding in fundamental physics and mathematics, alongside a range of advanced topics.
 Our core and optional modules will give you a broad base of knowledge, and opportunities to focus on the specialist subjects which excite your curiosity.

 As you progress you'll hone your lab skills, designing experiments and solving problems.
 You'll gain experience working with sophisticated equipment and specialist software.
-You'll spend your third year in Europe, experiencing new ways of teaching and learning and gaining valuable language skills.
+You'll spend your third year abroad, experiencing new ways of teaching and learning and gaining valuable language skills.

 In your final year you'll form a team to design and carry out an original research project.
 You'll work under guidance from an academic supervisor to bring new knowledge and deeper understanding to an area such as quantum mechanics, nuclear physics, nanomaterials or lasers.